urbanwildlifeinstitute/UWIN_tutorials/tutorials/Detection Mapping/detection_mapping.md

   distinct(commonName, detections, locationAbbr, DD_Long, DD_Lat) # allows us to retain site level data
 ```

 Great!
 Now we have all the data we need in one place.
 We have all the information we need to plot and map raccoon detections.

+<a name="plots"></a>

+## 3. Plotting spatial data
+### ggmap
 There are many packages and base maps we can use to display this data.
 We will be using a package called `ggmap` which allows us to use public mapping data sources like Google Maps and Stamen Maps to plot our detection data (or any point data!).

 ```R
 # install libraries